arnaveenkumar/flask_fast/README.md

 ## Features

 * Added a dark theme
-* Up next: Edit tasks
+* Up next: Edit tasks, Create timestamps for the created tasks.

 I'll be adding several features in the coming days.